On most public land, it's an offence under the Dogs (Fouling of Land) Act 1996 not to clear up after your dog after it's fouled.

 The Council has powers to issue on-the-spot Fixed Penalty Notices of £50.
 We can also choose to prosecute, which could lead to a fine of up to £1,000.

-Dog fouling should be wrapped and disposed of in one of the many dog or litter bins in the district, or by placing it in your black wheelie bin.
+Dog fouling should be wrapped and put in one of the many dog or litter bins in the district.
+You can also place it in your black refuse bin.

 If you see someone failing to clean up after their dog in a public place then try to note down:

 alongside any other details you can remember.

 Where a vehicle is involved, please note down: